ipfs/ipfs-docs/.github/PULL_REQUEST_TEMPLATE/general_pr.md

 ## Checklist before requesting a review
 - [ ] If it is a new doc / doc update, the author has performed a self-review of their writing
 - [ ] If it is an update to a procedure doc / a new procedure doc update, someone has tested it.
-- [ ] Passing the beta version of the [markdown-link-check](https://github.com/ipfs/ipfs-docs/actions/workflows/action.yml) test
+- [ ] Passing the beta version of the **Check Markdown links for modified files** check.
+Action results can be viewed [here](https://github.com/ipfs/ipfs-docs/actions/workflows/action.yml).
-   - [ ] If not passing the beta version of the markdown-link-check test, I have opened an [issue]() <!-- Open an issue at https://github.com/ipfs/ipfs-docs/issues/new?assignees=&labels=need%2Ftriage&template=open_an_issue.md&title= and update the issue link accordingly!-->
-- [ ]

 ## Checklist before merging
 - [ ] The documentation has been reviewed and approved by the following writers: <!-- Add the GH handles of one or more subject matter experts who have reviewed and approved this change for writing style, grammar, spelling, formatting, etc.. !-->
 - [ ] My documentation has been reviewed and approved by the following SMEs: <!-- Add the GH handles of one or more subject matter experts who have reviewed and approved this change for technical correctness. !-->
-- [ ] Passing all required checks
+- [ ] Passing all required checks (doese not include t)